zammad/zammad-admin-documentation/system/objects/external-data-source-example.rst

     :scale: 70 %
     :alt: Preview of product table based on search term

+According to our example story, now just the *Link template* is missing.

+.. note:: Please note that this is an optional feature.
+If you don't want to use such links, of course you don't have to configure it.

-Now just the *Link template* is missing.
-We can add now the domain, where additional product information can be found.
+We can add now an address where additional product information can be found.

 Example: ``https://your_domain.com/q=#{ticket.product}``

+In the example, the parameter means:

+ - ``#{}``: "Frame" for the insertion of information
+ - ``ticket``: object level, where you create your custom object
+ - ``product``: name of the (custom) object

-After configuring your *Link template*, there is another column in the preview.
+After configuring your *Link template*, there will be another column in the preview.
 Hovering on the icons in the *Link* column will show you where it forwards you.

 .. figure:: /images/system/objects/eds-example-4.png
     :align: center